peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### ToJSONString
     public String ToJSONString()
-Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
- See the overload to JSONString taking a JSONOptions argument. <p>If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+Converts this object to a string in JavaScript Object Notation (JSON) format.
+See the overload to JSONString taking a JSONOptions argument for further information. <p>If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
 The example code given in <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)'/>
  can be used to write out certain keys of a CBOR map in a given order to a JSON string.</p>